luizjanela/olympic/README.md

 	}
 	```

-2. Competition Athlet Result Add.
-Appends new Result of an Athlete in a Competition.
+2. Competition Athlete Result Add.
+Appends new Result of an Athlete to a Competition.

 	* http://localhost/competition/result/add/ [POST]